YagoLopez/nextjs-book-list/README.md

-# Study on How to Handle Big Data
+# Investigation on How to Handle Big Data

 How to handle a file with hundreds of MBs of JSON data (1,000,000 records).